btqdesign/ahc-isaaya/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.17, September 16, 2018 =
+* Changed: Truncated the used coordinates to 5 decimals in the JS script to workaround this [https://issuetracker.google.com/issues/115484101#comment3](reverse geocoding bug).
+This bug resulted in a 'No results found' error ( based on the used WPSL settings ) if you searched for major cities like Los Angeles.

 = 2.2.16, August 14, 2018 =
 * Changed: Set the Google Maps API version to 3.33 to prevent [weekly API updates](https://developers.google.com/maps/documentation/javascript/versions) from suddenly breaking the map.
 You can overwrite the version number with the wpsl_gmap_api_version filter.